orionzhou/maize/README.md

     merge               merge several gff files into one
 ```

-Then you need to use one action, you can just do:
+Then you can just do to run any action:

 ```bash
 python -m maize.formats.fasta size